photonmaster/scymnus/README.md

 ```
 `init` meta property is used to assign a default value for a field that is not present in a request.

 Of course models can be nested.
-Let's add an optional color property to the 3d point by first defining a ColorModel property:
+Let's add an optional color property to the 3d point by first defining a ColorModel model:

 ```cpp
 using ColorModel = model<